Nigeria missing on global deal to reallocate $125bn tax profits – The Sun Nigeria

 From Uche Usim, Abuja

-Nigeria was conspicuously missing in a 136-nation deal that seeks to increase taxes imposed on multinational companies to 15% and ultimately galvanize the reallocation of more than $125 billion of profits from around 100 of the world’s largest and most profitable multinational enterprises (MNEs).
+Nigeria was conspicuously missing in a 136-nation deal that seeks to increase taxes imposed on multinational companies to 15 per cent and ultimately galvanize the reallocation of more than $125 billion of profits from around 100 of the world’s largest and most profitable multinational enterprises (MNEs).

-The deal, held in Paris, France at the weekend, at the instance of Organisation for Economic Cooperation and Development (OECD), represents more than 90 percent of global Gross Domestic Product (GDP), ensures that these firms pay a fair share of tax wherever they operate and generate profits.
+The deal, held in Paris, France at the weekend, at the instance of Organisation for Economic Cooperation and Development (OECD), represents more than 90 per cent of global Gross Domestic Product (GDP), and ensures that these firms pay a fair share of tax wherever they operate and generate profits.

-Mathias Cormann, the organisation’s secretary-general, said the agreement will make international tax arrangements fairer and work better.
+Mathias Cormann, the organisation’s secretary-general, said that the agreement would make international tax arrangements fairer and work better.

 “Today’s agreement will make our international tax arrangements fairer and work better.
 This is a major victory for effective and balanced multilateralism.
 It is a far-reaching agreement that will ensure our international tax system is fit for its purpose in a digitalised and globalised world economy.
 We must now work swiftly and diligently to ensure the effective implementation of this major reform,” he explained.